Best Police Officer Injury Lawyers In California

 Scores of police officers are also hurt in slip and fall accidents each year in this country.
 They may trip on a broken sidewalk, fall on a patch of ice, or lose their balance trying to scale fences while pursuing a suspect.

-Slip and fall accidents can lead to problems like dislocated discs in the spine, chronic headaches and migraines, numbness or tingling in the lower back and thighs, and severe pain in the middle to lower back.
-These symptoms can make returning to work difficult or impossible.
-They also are just cause for police officers to seek workers’ compensation benefits after suffering a slip and fall accident at work.
+Accidents involving a slip and fall can result in issues such as dislocated discs in the spine, chronic headaches and migraines, numbness or tingling in the lower back and thighs, and severe middle to lower back pain.
+These symptoms can make it difficult or impossible to return to work.
+They are also valid reasons for police officers to seek workers’ compensation benefits after a slip-and-fall accident on the job.

 Statistics show that traffic accidents account for the leading cause of police officer deaths on the job in this country.
 In 2010, 160 police officers were involved in work-related traffic accidents.
 Out of that 160, 73 of them died.